ARCAFF/ARCCnet/docs/reports/arcnet-dataset-mag.md

 Original Mcintosh classes pre- (blue) and post-filtering (orange) for each component of the three-component classification.
 Compared to plotting these classes individually, this provides a larger sample for each letter.
 ```

 The NOAA ARs have been merge the hand-labelled NOAA ARs (the SRS table) and the SHARP/SMARP tables.
-As there is a one-to-many relationship between HARP and NOAA, we utilised the mapping provided by Stanford, and keep only the full-disk images that contain HARP regions with one-to-one mappings.
-This has removed the many-to-one problem, where a single HARP box can contain upto six NOAA active regions, but significantly reduces the amount of labelled data, and due to the nature, specifically reduces the number of complex regions, as shown in the previous plots.
+As there is a one-to-many relationship between HARP and NOAA, we utilised the mapping provided by Stanford, and filter the full-disk images that contain HARP regions with one-to-one mappings.
+Accessing only the rows with `filtered == True` removes the many-to-one problem, where a single HARP box can contain upto six NOAA active regions, but significantly reduces the amount of labelled data, and due to the nature, specifically reduces the number of complex regions, as shown in the previous plots.

 ## Summary